prowlynx/ProwlynxNET/README.md

 **Note**: Post Build Events use `xcopy` which may not be accessible on your platform.
 Check out the Example Protection csproj files.

+# Building from Source
+Executables and packages are not available to download directly.
+It is expected that you either:
+* Build the project from source and edit it, or
+* Include the project as a git submodule.

+To build the project you will need to adjust the output type of ProwlynxNET project to be an executable (if you want to run the examples).
+Else, leave it as a library and ignore it for the most part.

+The ProwlynxNET.Core is the only real shared code that should be referenced by your project.

 # Services
 An obfuscator generally requires several services, why make this difficult?
 Let's not.